getlago/lago-docs/docs/guide/07_coupons.md

 You can apply several coupons to a customer.
 However, if a coupon has been marked as **non-reusable**, you will only be able to apply it once to the customer account, even if it has not been fully consumed.

-In addition to this, it is not possible to apply several **coupons that share the same plan limitation(s)**.
+In addition to this, it is not possible to apply several **coupons that share the same limitation(s)**.
 Consider the following example:
 >Your company offers three plans (A, B and C) and three coupons:
 >
 >- Coupon 1 applies to all plans;